 If you spend a lot of time travelling, it might be worth investing in a travel pillow.
 These pillows are horseshoe shaped, designed for the neck contour.
 They are called travel pillows since they are mostly used by travellers to keep their neck straight while they take a comfortable nap on board or train or plane.
 Click here to view our range of travel pillows.

 Another approach you can take to alleviate neck pain is to make a ‘butterfly’ pillow.
 This is very simple and easy and something you can do yourself.
-Below is a demonstration of how to make your very own butterfly pillow.

 How to make a butterfly pillow